Bob Goodridge: College career

 Goodridge joined the Vanderbilt Commodores in 1964 and saw playing time from 1966 to 1967.
 He became the first player in Southeastern Conference history to record more than 1,000 receiving yards and was named SEC Player of the Year.
 He also played in the Blue-Gray game and the Senior Bowl.
 Goodridge finished his college career with totals of 1,164 yards and six touchdowns on 82 receptions.

 Professional career

-Goodridge was selected by the Minnesota Vikings of the NFL with the 144th pick in the 1968 NFL Draft.
+Goodridge was selected by the Minnesota Vikings of the NFL with the 144th pick in the 1968 NFL/AFL draft.
 He played in eleven games for the Vikings during the 1968 season.

 Personal life

 Goodridge has coached football for more than thirty years, including as head coach at various high schools in the Cincinnati area.
 He has also worked as a schoolteacher.